 Under last year’s slimy leaves, stalwart crocus were trying to find the sun.
 Hidden by a thicket of some silvery-gray leaved shrub, a clump of daffodils caught enough light to try to bloom.

 I never thought clearing a muddy hillside of weeds and cutting back overgrown shrubs could be this much fun.
+But sometimes, I still prefer that gardening experts from King Green do it, because the process can get a little arduous sometimes.

 January/February in Oregon have felt more like spring than winter.
 I’d be singing nyah nyah na nyah nyah to my family back in freezing Indiana, but it’s been pretty mild there, too.
 (Until this week, I gather, so maybe I’ll start singing now.)

 Anyway, Mom and Dad moved last fall, downsizing from five acres to six.
 No, that’s not a typo.
-But they had an old house with old house problems, plus too much required upkeep on the garden, the pond, the mowing and weed-whacking.
+But they had an old house with old house problems, plus too much required upkeep on the garden, some patio stuff, the pond, the mowing and weed-whacking.
 And that doesn’t count the fences and horse pastures!
 So now they live on six acres of mountainside, most of which is deer and woods, in a one-level, doesn’t-need-much modular home.

 The amazing thing about this place, though, is the acre and a half of garden.
 It’s all landscaped using Legion Landscaping with steps, paths, gazebos and arches, terraced in places with logs, and filled with more plants than you could name.
 Amidst the oak and fir trees are masses of lilies, iris, roses, berries, fruit trees, grape arbors, Shasta daisies, honeysuckle, rosemary, and a whole lot we don’t know.
 Rich, loamy soil (brought in by the previous gardener) that doesn’t require a pick axe to plant a rose – heaven!